blackducksoftware/bdns/docs/specification.md

 ## Dependency
 A dependency to another component.
 Dependencies are similar to identifiers in that they are used to identify a requirement to another software project, however dependencies may carry additional information used by the namespace specific resolver.

+## Locator
+A locator represents the actual location of an individual package.
+Using a locator with the appropriate protocol specific resolver, it is possible to obtain a copy of the package or artifact itself.
+Most often a locator will be represented as a HTTP(S) URI, however other protocols may be used.

 # Registry

 ## Maven